GerHobbelt/RE-flex/doc/index.md

 </div>

-The problem with this rule is that it is invoked for every single unmatched character in the input, which is inefficient and slows down searching for matching patterns significantly when more than a few unmatched characters are encountered in the input.
-Note that we cannot use `.+` to match longer patterns because this overlaps with other patterns and is also likely longer than the other patterns, i.e. the rule subsumes those patterns.
+The problem with this rule is that it is invoked for every single unmatched character in the input, which is inefficient and slows down searching significantly when more than a few unmatched characters are encountered in the input.
+Note that we cannot use `.+` to match longer patterns because this overlaps with other patterns and is also likely longer than the other patterns, i.e. the rule subsumes all other patterns.

-Unless the input contains relatively few unmatched characters or bytes to ignore, option `-S` (or `−−find`) speeds up searching and matching significantly.
-This option applies the following optimizations to the RE/flex FSM matcher:

-- Hashing is used to match multiple strings, which is faster than multi-string matching with Aho-Corasick, Commentz-Walter, Wu-Manber, and other methods.

-- Single short strings are searched with `memchr()`.
-Single long strings are searched with Boyer-Moore-Horspool.
-Also regex patterns with common prefixes are searched efficiently, e.g. the regex `reflex|regex|regular` has common prefix string `"re"` that is searched in the input first, then hashing is used to predict a match for the part after `"re"`, followed by regex matching with the FSM.
+Option `-S` (or `−−find`) speeds up searching significantly.
+Hashed bitap combined with hashed predict-match and SIMD acceleration are used.

+This option only applies to the RE/flex matcher and can be combined with options `-f` (or `−−full`) and `-F` (or `−−fast`) to further increase performance.
+With one of these options, a FSM in C++ code or an opcode table is saved together with a pattern predictor table that is used to accelerate search.

-With option `-S` (or `−−find`), a "catch all else" dot-rule should not be defined, since unmatched input is already ignored with this option and defining a "catch all else" dot-rule actually slows down the search.
+@note With option `-S` (or `−−find`), a "catch all else" dot-rule should not be defined, since unmatched input is already ignored with this option and defining a "catch all else" dot-rule actually slows down the search.

-@note By contrast to option `-S` (or `−−find`), option `-s` (or `−−nodefault`) cannot be used to ignore unmatched input.
+@note Option `-s` (or `−−nodefault`) cannot be used to ignore unmatched input.
 Option `-s` produces runtime errors and exceptions for unmatched input.

-This option only applies to the RE/flex matcher and can be combined with options `-f` (or `−−full`) and `-F` (or `−−fast`) to further increase performance.

 🔝 [Back to table of contents](#)